Jorge Soler Player Props: Marlins vs. Rockies

-Jorge Soler, with a slugging percentage of .395 in his past 10 games -- including two home runs -- will be in action for the Miami Marlins versus the Colorado Rockies, with Peter Lambert on the mound, July 21 at 6:40 PM ET.
+Jorge Soler -- .179 average over his past 10 games -- will be in action for the Miami Marlins versus the Colorado Rockies, with Chase Anderson on the hill, on July 22 at 1:10 PM ET.

-He had a one-hit showing in his previous game (1-for-5) against the Cardinals.
+In his most recent game he had a hitless showing (0-for-4) against the Rockies.

 Jorge Soler Game Info & Props vs. the Rockies